 Defining Retaliation After Medical Leave

 Retaliation after medical leave involves an employer taking adverse actions against an employee who has exercised their legal right to medical leave.
-These actions are designed to punish or discourage employees from utilizing their protected leave benefits.
-Medical leave retaliation can manifest through various subtle and direct workplace behaviors that negatively impact an employee’s professional standing and career trajectory.
+These actions occur when an employer takes negative steps against an employee because the employee exercised their right to medical leave.
+Medical leave retaliation can manifest through various subtle and direct workplace behaviors that negatively impact an employee’s professional standing and career trajectory.’

 Under federal guidelines, prohibited workplace retaliation encompasses a wide range of potential employer actions, including: